-Located on the Upper Wall of the Clock Tower.
+This is located on the Upper Wall of the Clock Tower.
 This is the furthest route to the right, just up and right of the main roof routes.
-The bottom of the route is fairly simple but the upper half, using the crack (partial hand jam) is the crux indeed.
+The bottom of the route is fairly simple, but the upper half, using the crack (partial hand jam) is the crux indeed.
 Reaching that jug by the 6th bolt may be harder than it looks.
-Perhaps the only route I have climbed in the Sport Park that could use the rating upped a grade or so.
+Perhaps this is the only route I have climbed in the Sport Park that could use the rating upped a grade or so.
 5.10b.

 8 bolts - 2 bolt anchor.

 BETA PHOTO: Stitched photo of Infa-Red Riding Hood, highlighti...

 Felt harder than it looked.

 |Comments on Infa-Red Riding Hood

 rating: 5.8+ 5b 16 VI- HVS 4c

 Another bolted crack, whats up with that, overrated, 10a if you're a sport climber who never climbed a crack, more like 5.8+/9- in the real world.

 From: Boulder, CO

 Sep 26, 2009